essential-contributions/essential-integration/docs/getting-started/src/getting-started/installation/index.md

 If you want to avoid installing dependencies manually, you can directly download precompiled binaries for your platform.
 This is the fastest way to get up and running.
 Access the latest binaries [here](binaries.md).

-### 3. **Building from Source**
+### 3. **Installing from crates.io**

-For those who prefer full control over the setup process, you can opt to build Pint from the source.
-This method offers maximum flexibility but requires more setup steps.
-Detailed instructions for building from source can be found [here](source.md).
+You can install the Essential tools directly from crates.io using Cargo.
+This method allows you to easily install prebuilt tools, though they are built from source by Cargo.
+To use this method, ensure you have Cargo installed on your system.
+Detailed instructions can be found [here](source.md).

 ---